VolkovLabs/volkovlabs.io/blog/2022-10-04-stacked-bar-graph/index.md

     });
   }

-  // It seems that eCharts is no friend of Unix timestamps
+  // It seems that ECharts is no friend of Unix timestamps
   // Use JS date and set the hours to 0 since we are interested
   // in the entire day
   let sTime = s.fields.find((f) => f.type === 'time').values.buffer;